prabhjeetsinghk/Banking-Management-System-Java/README.md

-Here’s a clean and professional **GitHub repository description** for your project:

----

 ### **Banking Management System (Java - Spring Boot)**

 A full-stack **Banking Management System** built using **Spring Boot**, designed to manage customer accounts, transactions, and banking operations efficiently.
 The system supports core functionalities such as **account creation, balance inquiry, deposits, withdrawals, fund transfers**, and **transaction history tracking**.